mobile app bar

 Ohio State Buckeyes quarterback Will Howard throws during the pro day for NFL scouts at the Woody Hayes Athletic Cente on March 26, 2025.

-As contract negotiations between the Pittsburgh Steelers and Aaron Rodgers continue to stall out, the franchise decided to insulate itself a bit by selecting Will Howard with the 185th overall pick in the 2025 NFL Draft.
-While the sluggish nature of the talks has likely been frustrating for both sides, it also proved to be the perfect opportunity for the former Ohio State Buckeye.
+As contract negotiations between the Pittsburgh Steelers and Aaron Rodgers continue to stall, the franchise decided to get insurance by selecting Will Howard with the 185th overall pick in the 2025 NFL Draft.
+The sluggish nature of the talks has likely been frustrating for both sides.
+But it has also provided a perfect opportunity for the former Ohio State Buckeye.

-Seeing as his name was still on the board well into the sixth and second to final round of the draft, the slightest bits of doubt had begun to creep into the mind of the national champion.
-By the time the Steelers came on the clock, Howard found himself pleading for Pittsburgh to take him.
+Seeing as his name was still on the board well into the sixth and second-to-final round of the draft, slight bits of doubt began creeping into Howard’s mind.
+By the time the Steelers came on the clock, the national champion was pleading for Pittsburgh to take him.

-With Pittsburgh having recently paired DK Metcalf with George Pickens, a big-armed prospect would do wonders for their offense right about now.
+Pittsburgh recently paired DK Metcalf with George Pickens.
+So a big-armed prospect would do wonders for their offense right about now.

 Howard impressed many ahead of the draft by displaying his football acumen during an appearance on Barstool Sports’ Gruden’s QB Class.
 Even when the former head coach forced him to work under a time constraint, Howard still managed to succinctly and accurately dissect plays, proving that he’s more than capable of handling an NFL playbook.